biganfa/php-audit/README.md

 Right now we are working on the manual and will be online soon.

-# Support

-If you are having issues, please let us know.
-Contact us at [Gitter](https://gitter.im/SetBased/php-audit) or create an issue on [GitHub](https://github.com/SetBased/php-audit/issues/new).

-For commercial support, please contact us at info@setbased.nl.

 # Contributing

 We are looking for contributors.
 We can use your help for: